LokSrc/discord-musicbot-js/README.md

     Windows:
         NOTE: You need to have python set up as environmental variable! open install-prerequisites.bat
-        Edit config.json to your needs
+        download ffmpeg.exe and copy it to musicbots directory Edit config.json to your needs
         open startbot.bat
         bot should now be running!